 This is not a list of all drugs or health problems that interact with this drug.

-- You may need to have some heart tests before starting this drug.
-If you have questions, talk with your doctor.
+- Your child may need to have some heart tests before starting this drug.
+If you have questions, talk with your child’s doctor.

 - This drug may cause high blood pressure.

 - Have your child’s blood pressure and heart rate checked often.

 - If your child is taking this drug and has high blood pressure, talk with the doctor before giving OTC products that may raise blood pressure.
 These include cough or cold drugs, diet pills, stimulants, non-steroidal anti-inflammatory drugs (NSAIDs) like ibuprofen or naproxen, and some natural products or aids.